dqops/dqo/docs/data-sources/avro.md

 ---
-title: How to Monitor JSON Files?
+title: How to Monitor Avro Files?
 Data Observability Configuration
 ---
-# How to Monitor JSON Files?
+# How to Monitor Avro Files?
 Data Observability Configuration
-Learn how to monitor JSON Files and enable data observability to detect schema changes, data anomalies, volume fluctuations, and data quality issues.
+Learn how to monitor Avro files and enable data observability to detect schema changes, data anomalies, volume fluctuations, and data quality issues.

 ## Overview

-DQOps supports monitoring of data quality in JSON files, which can be stored locally or remotely in cloud storage.
+DQOps supports monitoring of data quality in Avro files, which can be stored locally or remotely in cloud storage.
-When importing a JSON file, you can select either a single file or an entire directory containing multiple files.
+When importing an Avro file, you can select either a single file or an entire directory containing multiple files.
-DQOps will create a table from the JSON file, which will allow you to profile it and monitor its data quality.
+DQOps will create a table from the Avro file, which will allow you to profile it and monitor its data quality.

 ## Prerequisite credentials

 Additional configuration is required **only when using remote storage** (AWS S3, Azure Blob Storage or Google Cloud Storage).

-When using remote cloud storage, make sure your account has access to the remote directory containing JSON files.
+When using remote cloud storage, make sure your account has access to the remote directory containing Avro files.
 The permissions granted should allow you to list the files and directories, as well as read the contents of the files.

 !!! note "DQOps free version limits"